manujshinkar/Vehicle-Detection/README.md

-By using this technique the result of detection on some test images look like this:
+By using this technique the result of detection the image look like this:

 ![alt text][image5]

-For thr video I integrated the heat map over several frames of the video, so that areas of multiple detections get "hot", while transient false positives stay "cool".
+For the video I integrated the heat map over several frames of the video, so that areas of multiple detections get "hot", while transient false positives stay "cool".

+Result of my pipeline on test images :

+![alt text][image6]

 Discussion
 ---

+The initilal problem that I faced with this project was to train my SVM classifier.
+I had alot of parameters to tune (colorspace, orientations, pixels per cell, cells per block, hog channel, spatial size and histogram bin).
+After trying variour combinations I finally found the best which gave me an accuracy of 99.38% on the test set.

+After training I used sliding_window and find_windows functions to detect car's in an images.
+I got some false posotives.
+Then I used just the lower part of the image to make the search.
+This helped alot to get rid of the false positives.

+I also used the heatmap to reduce the false positives.
+This was really helpful in the video processing.
+I created a vehicles class which stores last 15 windows detections.
+Then I use these to generate heatmap and threshold the image.
+This also reduced the flickering in car detection in the video.

+Since I used very limited data, The pipeline is likely to fail if it a car do not resemble the one in the training set.
+Also I have not tested this in bad lightning condition.
+In order to make this robust I would try to give more data to the classifier.
+Experiment with some other classifiers or try to use CNN.

 Video Implementation
 ---